 The invasiveness of security measures

-The effect of security measures must be balanced against the risk of harm to the subject of the information if information security is breached.
+Any negative consequences of implementing security measures must be balanced against the risk of harm to the individual who is the subject of the information if information security is breached.

 Other negative consequences from implementing the step